EvolOsEIP/mobileApp/mobile_app/BTP.md

 2. Browse the list of users and select one.
 3. View the user's activity summary: completed courses, time spent, and assessment scores.
 4. Filter users by progress level or specific modules.
+5. See the user's feedback

+### **Scenario 5: *Content Visibility***

+**Role Involved:** *Admin*

+**Objective:** *Ensure that an admin can define and change the visibility of modules, courses, and evaluations.*

+**Preconditions:** *Admin has already created a module, course, or evaluation.*

+**Test Steps:**

+1. Navigate to the dashboard section listing all created content (modules, courses, evaluations).
+2. Click on the "Edit" or "Settings" icon next to a module/course/evaluation.
+3. Locate the "Visibility" dropdown or selector.
+4. Set the visibility to **Private** and save.
+5. Repeat the process by setting the visibility to **Restricted**, then to **Public**, each time saving and confirming the change.
+6. Log in as another user (trainer or learner) and verify visibility access for each status.

+**Expected Outcome:**

+- Visibility setting is available and defaults to **Private** when content is created.
+- When set to **Private**, only the admin who created the content can see it.
+- When set to **Restricted**, internal collaborators can access it but learners cannot.
+- When set to **Public**, learners can view the content through the mobile app.
+- Changes are saved and take effect immediately.
+- Access is correctly enforced depending on the visibility status.

 **Expected Outcome:**